 Monstera adansonii plants only need to be repotted every other year, but they do still need to be repotted.
 You will know that it is time to repot your Monstera adansonii when you can see its roots coming out of the pot.

-It is best to repot your Monstera adansonii plant 2-3 weeks before the beginning of spring or summer, as it will need time to recover from being repotted and get used to its new home.
+It is best to repot your Monstera adansonii plant in the spring, as it will need time to recover from being repotted and get used to its new home.
 Do not worry if it takes a little while longer for your Monstera adansonii to begin growing again.

-If your Monstera adansonii does not have any holes, then it may be very young and needs time to grow before fenestration will start.
+If your Monstera adansonii has no holes, it may be very young and needs time to grow before fenestration will start.
 You may need to look closely at your Monstera adansonii plant’s leaves in order to see fenestration when it is very young.
-After it has grown about 3-4 leaves, and after it is about 3 feet long, the fenestration should become more noticeable.
+The fenestration should become more noticeable after it has grown half a dozen leaves and the whole plant is about 3 feet long.

 If you are worried that fenestration has not started, prune your Monstera adansonii before springtime starts, as this is the time when Monstera adansonii plants begin to grow.
 If you prune a few leaves off of your Monstera adansonii plant before the growing season, fenestration will likely begin to be apparent soon after because the plant needs more nutrients than usual to grow.